 The extended silence seemed to be forbidden.
 He seemed to be thinking, and the silence seemed to be in the key of G.

-"I can't see around me," David said.
-"The horizon keeps moving at its own speed."
+"I couldn't see around me," David said.
+"The horizon kept going at its own speed."

 More silence, then he began to hum.